Closed Loop Vs Open Loop System for Fare Collection

 Open loop EMV pros

-• Flexible fare models can be configured in the back office – Ticketing complexity is one of riders’ perpetual bugbears with public transportation.
-With EMV, fare systems can be configured to offer simple flat fares, fare caps and discounts, with the best fare automatically calculated within the back office.
+Ticketing complexity is one of riders’ perpetual bugbears with public transportation.
+With EMV, fare systems can be configured to offer simple flat fares, fare caps and discounts.
+The best fare is automatically calculated within the back office.
 For the rider the experience is effortless.

 Open loop EMV cons

-• Bank fees – When using open loop platforms, transit operators must pay acquiring banks’ merchant service fees.
-However, these costs can be offset by other savings – for instance, less cash handling and lower operational expenses (e.g. ticket office and kiosk maintenance).
+When using open loop platforms, transit operators must pay acquiring banks’ merchant service fees.
+However, other savings can offset these costs.
+For instance, less cash handling and lower operational expenses (e.g. ticket office and kiosk maintenance).

-• Vendors own the system – Some transit operators fear loss of control when they don’t own the payment system.
-This can be alleviated by working with multiple vendors providing a modular solution, rather than being wholly dependent on a single vendor.
-Building-in stakeholder responsibility and accountability at the contract stage is vital; and procuring a solution that’s flexible and adaptable to emerging technologies can further alleviate risk.
+Some transit operators fear loss of control when they don’t own the payment system.
+Working with multiple vendors providing a modular solution alleviates this issue, rather than relying entirely on a single vendor.
+Building-in stakeholder responsibility and accountability at the contract stage is vital.
+Procuring a solution that’s flexible and adaptable to emerging technologies can further alleviate risk.

 Closed loop smart card pros

-• Facilitates concessions – Within an ABT system, where smart cards are used as a token linked to an individual’s account, the account can hold information such as eligibility for discounts and concessions (such as student or senior status).
+In an ABT system, users link smart cards to their individual accounts as tokens.
+The account can hold information such as eligibility for discounts and concessions (such as student or senior status).
 This is also the case when an EMV card is used as a token for travel.

 Closed loop smart card cons

-• High cost of ticketing infrastructure and cash handling – The cost of purchasing and installing new equipment and producing and distributing plastic transit cards can be steep.
-Operators must also maintain ticket sales desks and kiosks, for passengers to buy and top-up smart cards
+The cost of purchasing and installing new equipment and producing and distributing plastic transit cards can be steep.
+Therefore operators must also maintain ticket sales desks and kiosks, for passengers to buy and top-up smart cards

-• Transit providers must foot the bill for upgrades – As new technology emerges, ticketing systems can become outdated and require upgrading.
-The hurdle of steep cost can be a hindrance to agility and ticketing innovation.
+As new technology emerges, ticketing systems can become outdated and require upgrading.
+In this context, the hurdle of steep cost can be a hindrance to agility and ticketing innovation.

 Improving passenger experience